dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 ![](img/get-rate.png)

-To pinpoint the problem, we looked to eBPF tools for detecting the hot keys on the production memcached instance we were exercising in our Red/Blue exercise.
+To pinpoint the problem, we looked to eBPF tools for detecting the hot keys on the production Memcached instance we were exercising in our Red/Blue exercise.

 ### Hot key detection with bpftrace

-We used `bpftrace` to probe the memcached process that would be hit by our load-testing tool.
+We used `bpftrace` to probe the Memcached process that would be hit by our load-testing tool.
 For one cache we found one extremely hot key using our first uprobe-based prototype[^3]: